iltommi/qdb-documentation/source/api/c.rst

 Adding entries
 -----------------

-Each entry is identified by an unique :term:`alias`.
+Each entry is identified by an unique alias.
 You pass the alias as a null-terminated string.
 The alias may contain arbitrary characters but it's probably more convenient to use printable characters only.

-The :term:`content` is a buffer containing arbitrary data.
+The content is a buffer containing arbitrary data.
 You need to specify the size of the content buffer.
 There is no built-in limit on the content's size; you just need to ensure you have enough free memory to allocate it at least once on the client side and on the server side.

 There are two ways to add entries into the repository.
 You can use :c:func:`qdb_put`: ::